keivrijdag/keivrijdag/README.md

 ### I want to contribute a topic

 Great!
-Send a Pull Request, post an Issue or email to @richelbilderbeek or @TheoPannetier.
+Send a Pull Request, post an Issue or email to @richelbilderbeek.

-This will open up the option to suggest a pub in Groningen, Stirling or both.
+This will open up the option to suggest a pub.
 You are encouraged to do so :+1:

+:warning: instead of a real-life pub, you can submit the URL of your favorite online video-chatroom.

 ### I only want to suggest a pub!